 March began with our first city break of the year to Prague and ended with a long weekend in Fano for the Easter holiday.
 The time in London between those two trips was mostly spent with a nasty cold that kicked off with a visit to the A&E in the middle of the night when Little T awoke struggling to breathe and with the bark-like cough of croup.
 I called an ambulance and within moments, we had the paramedics in our living room treating him with a dose of corticosteroid that reduced the swelling in his throat and eased his breathing.
 By the time we were at the hospital, his condition had improved and I cannot thank the paramedics enough for calmly and swiftly helping us through such a terrifying experience, even making a rubber glove balloon for Little T to hold on to.
 Although the croup fortunately went away quickly, Little T (and eventually I) was left with an awful cold that dragged on until just before our trip to Fano.

-This month’s round up of places we visited around London is shorter than February’s and mostly local.
 For more updates of what we’re up to, you can find us over on Instagram at @piccoloexplorer and now on Snapshot at piccoloexplorer.

 Thames Path, Chiswick